andreaalessandretti/VirtualArena/README.md

 end
 ```
+**Note that:**

+- `DtSystem(sys,dt)` discretized the continuous time model
+- The `EkfFilter` automatically computed the linearized system and used it to design the Extended Kalman Filter.

 ### Ex 03: A simple MPC controller
 Building on the previous examples, we replace the controller `UniGoToPoint` with a simple MPC controller.